ayratn/examples_for_itis/maven-resources-in-hibernate/readme.txt

 Note: it will work only for "dev" profile as you didn't configure your MySQL for "prod" - this way you will check that different db url/user/pswd was used and Maven filtering really works

-2. There one test that tests UserRepository: it creates one user (always the same) and checks user count has been increased
+2. There is one test that tests UserRepository: it creates one user (always the same) and checks user count has been increased

 This should work:
 mvn test -Pdev